No never means no

 | Application withdrawn (other) | 76 |

-Of these, 3,312 addresses have both a withdrawn application and a non-withdrawn application — evidence of the withdraw-and-resubmit tactic, where applicants withdraw a problematic application before it receives a formal refusal (which would create a negative precedent on record), then resubmit.
+7,101 sites have both a withdrawn application and a non-withdrawn application at the same parcel — evidence of the withdraw-and-resubmit tactic, where applicants withdraw a problematic application before it receives a formal refusal (which would create a negative precedent on record), then resubmit.

 The success rate after withdrawal